ibm-cloud-docs/databases-for-postgresql/reference-security.md

 - Backups are included in the service.
 Backups reside in the same cloud storage location as the database service itself, and so are also encrypted.
 - All IBM Cloud Databases are configured with replication, so the data exists with multiple copies and each copy resides on a different cluster and host.
 Where available, those clusters are also spread in different avalibility zones within the region where the service is deployed.

-## GDPR

-As a data processor our services are compliant with GDPR regluations regarding data processors.
-The IBM Data Processing Addendum is available here: https://www-05.ibm.com/support/operations/zz/en/dpa.html

 ## Terms

 The IBM Privacy Policy: https://www.ibm.com/privacy/us/en/